Piliponful/srpc-framework/README.md

 ```

 ## Motivation
-Web framework that will just let you write the code as you envision it.
+Web framework that will let you write the code as you envision it.
 Won't limit you.
 Won't stand in your way.

 Without a need to adjust your though process to it.
 Without a room for REST.
 Simplified to it's bare bones.

+Ready to acknowledge and embrace today's action-based web apps.

 Seamless client -> server integration.